 your tape measure?

-That wouldn't be easy.
-You would probably have to climb the tree to do that.
+That won't be easy.
+You may have to climb the tree to do that.
 Dangerous!

 But there is another, easier, way!

 Measure a length along the ground and measure the angle θ to the top of the tree: